Luscombe Silvaire

 Key Takeaways:

-• These two-seater tailwheel aircraft can carry about 400 pounds with full fuel but are known for responsive controls and narrow landing gear, which can make them challenging to land, especially for pilots new to tailwheels.
+• These aircraft can carry approximately 400 pounds with full fuel but require proficiency in tailwheel operations due to their responsive controls and narrow landing gear.

 See a mistake?
 Contact us.